dbos-inc/dbos-docs/docs/index.md

 - **Deploy to DBOS Cloud** - A [seriously fast](https://www.dbos.dev/blog/dbos-vs-aws-step-functions-benchmark) serverless hosting platform for TypeScript backends.

-You want to build your next application with DBOS because you need:
+Build your next application with DBOS because you want:

 - **Blazing-fast, developer-friendly serverless**.
 Develop your project locally and run it anywhere.
 When you're ready, [deploy it for free to DBOS Cloud](./getting-started/quickstart#deploying-to-dbos-cloud) and experience serverless hosting [25x faster](https://www.dbos.dev/blog/dbos-vs-aws-step-functions-benchmark) and [15x cheaper](https://www.dbos.dev/blog/dbos-vs-lambda-cost) than AWS Lambda.
 - **Resilience to any failure**.
 If your app is interrupted for any reason, it [automatically resumes from where it left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).